 DISCLAIMER: This list of medical providers is provided solely as information for American citizens.
 It is not meant to be exhaustive or definitive, nor does it represent either a guarantee of competence or endorsement by the Department of State or the American Embassy.

 Foreigners who use Czech medical facilities are expected to pay for their care.
 The U.S. Embassy in Prague cannot guarantee payment or otherwise take financial responsibility for the medical care of private citizens.
 MEDICARE does not cover overseas treatment.
-Credit cards may not be accepted and insurance cards are usually not accepted in lieu of payment.
+While credit cards may be accepted at some locations, insurance cards are usually not accepted in lieu of payment.

 Generally, patients who have overseas insurance coverage should expect to pay the bill and then seek reimbursement from their insurance company.
 Contact your health insurance company directly to find out if your policy includes overseas coverage.

-Life-threatening emergencies in Prague and Brno should be dealt with by calling Záchranná Služba (“emergency services”) by dialing 112.
-Please specify that a physician is needed.
+Life-threatening emergencies in Prague and Brno should be dealt with by calling Záchranná Služba (“emergency services”) by dialing 112 and specifying that a physician is needed.

 The emergency services physician will generally send the patient by ambulance to the nearest hospital best equipped to deal with the specific type of emergency, all of which are listed at the end of this section.
+Likewise, if the injury was the result of an attack or other criminal case, the patient will be sent to the police hospital.
 Patients can always request to be moved to a different health facility after their condition has stabilized.
-Charges will be incurred for services.
-Please note that transportation to the health care facilities is not free of charge.
-Payment in cash will be requested by the ambulance crew (aprox.
-USD 200; credit cards are also accepted).
+Charges will be incurred for services, including transportation to the health care facilities.
+Payment in cash will be requested by the ambulance crew (approx. 5000 CZK or USD 220; credit cards may also accepted).

-American patients are requested to approach the hospital through the Foreigners’ department:
+American patients are requested to visit the Foreigners’ department first.

 24-hour care for major and minor trauma, illness.
-Has surgery capability, lab, and other diagnostic testing equipment, including CT and MRI.
+Surgery capability, lab, and other diagnostic testing equipment, including CT and MRI.
 There is an English speaking representative available 24 hours/day upon request.